Online Percentage Calculator – Fast & Free

 Scientific Notation in the Percentage Calculator

-You might notice that occasionally this percentage calculator shows results in scientific notation rather than a full number.
+You might notice that results occasionally appear in scientific notation rather than as a full number.
 That happens automatically when the result is too large or too small to display usefully otherwise, a compact way of writing numbers using powers of 10 rather than stringing out every digit.

 - 0.000027 = 2.7 × 10⁻⁵